Time: 18:00 - 19:45

-The course is taught largely through participation in debates of various sizes.
+The course is delivered in the college and taught largely through participation in debates of various sizes.
 The primary emphasis is on practice rather than theory, and a minimum of written handouts are used.

 Various games and workshop exercises are used to prepare you for the debates, which are based on the tried-and-tested model of a ‘parliamentary debate’ to ensure that there is a solid structure for all speaking activity and to ensure everyone gets a chance to speak.